-A previous study on the eyes of the cubomedusae Chiropsella bronzei, hinted on other parts of the phototransduction in Cubomedusae (O'Connor et al., 2010).
-Bleaching the photoreceptors in this species did not lead to the formation of a metarhodopsin thus indicating that reactivation of the retinal-opsin complex happens through a photoisomerase as in vertebrate ciliary photoreceptors (Shichida and Matsuyama, 2009).
+A previous study on the eyes of the cubomedusae Chiropsella bronzei, hinted at other parts of phototransduction in Cubomedusae (O'Connor et al., 2010).
+Bleaching the photoreceptors in this species did not lead to the formation of a metarhodopsin, thus indicating that reactivation of the retinal-opsin complex happens through a photoisomerase as in vertebrate ciliary photoreceptors (Shichida and Matsuyama, 2009).
 The nature of this potential photoisomerase remains unknown, though.

-In this study, we have raised antibodies against three novel opsins recently discovered in transcriptomic data from the Caribbean cubozoan, Tripedalia cystophora (Nielsen et al., 2019).
+In this study, we raised antibodies against three novel opsins recently discovered in transcriptomic data from the Caribbean cubozoan, Tripedalia cystophora (Nielsen et al., 2019).
 We used these antibodies to examine the expression pattern in polyps and medusae of T. cystophora but also in the hydromedusa, Sarsia tubulosa, and in the eye carrying rhopalia of the scyphomedusae Aurelia aurita and Cassiopea xamachana.
-The opsins were only found to be expressed in the medusae of T. cystophora and the expression patterns allowed us suggest specific functions for each of them.
+Not surprisingly because of the distinctiveness of cnidarian opsins, antibodies raised to T. cystophora opsins were only found to be expressed in the medusae of T. cystophora and the expression patterns allowed us suggest specific functions for each of them.

 Materials and Methods